StrikePS/Autonomous-catamaran/Catamaran_Drag_CFD/fluent/boundary_conditions.md

 - Shear condition: No-slip
 - Roughness: Smooth wall (zero roughness height)

-The hull is assumed rigid and fully submerged with no structural motion.
+The hull is assumed rigid with submerged volume and surface area with no structural motion.

 ---